yamendrapun/go-cloud-website/README.md

-# yamenita-website
+# go-cloud-website
-Cloud hosting website
+A Cloud hosting website

 #This is sample landing website for Cloud hosting company build with html and css.